 The Windrush75 network advisory group members are:

-Patrick Vernon (Windrush75 Network convenor); Lisa Anderson (Black Cultural Archives); Olivia Bailey (Public First); Halima Begum (Runnymede Trust); Jo Broadwood (Belong Network); Tony Butler (Director of Derby Museums); John Denham (Centre for English Identity and Politics); Yvonne Field (Ubele Initiative); Joyce Fraser (Black Heroes Foundation); Miranda Grell (Black Equity Organisation); Sophie Henderson (Migration Museum); Lester Holloway (The Voice); Bishop Dr. Desmond Jaddoo (Windrush National Organisation); Kevin Jones (NuDawn); Sunder Katwala (British Future); Binita Mehta-Parmer (Conservatives Against Racism For Equality); Dwain Neil (Reach Society); Rudi Page (Making Connections Work Limited); Richard Reddie (Churches Together in Britain and Ireland); Michael Seeraj (Charlton Athletic Community Trust); Garry Stewart (Windrush Caribbean Film Festival); Carole Williams (Hackney Cllr); Sonia Winifred (Lambeth Cllr); Zehra Zaidi (We Too Built Britain)
+Patrick Vernon (Windrush75 Network convenor); Aditi Anand (Migration Museum); Lisa Anderson (Black Cultural Archives); Olivia Bailey (Public First); Halima Begum (Runnymede Trust); Jo Broadwood (Belong Network); Jacqui Burnett (Luton Cllr); Tony Butler (Derby Museums Trust); Joy Coker (Alt A Review); John Denham (Centre for English Identity and Politics); John Denham (Author); Yvonne Field (The Ubele Initiative); Joyce Fraser (Black Heroes Foundation); Timi Okuwa (Black Equity Organisation); Lester Holloway (The Voice); Professor Uzo Iwobi OBE (Race Council Cymru); Bishop Dr. Desmond Jaddoo (Windrush National Organisation); Kevin Jones (NuDawn); Sunder Katwala (British Future); Jon Knight (Together); Binita Mehta-Parmer (Conservatives Against Racism For Equality); Dr Dwain Neil OBE (Reach Society); Rudi Page (Making Connections Work Limited); Richard Reddie (Churches Together in Britain and Ireland); Catherine Ross (Museumand); (Michael Seeraj (Charlton Athletic Community Trust); Joy Siguad (Editions Media); Paulette Simpson CBE (The Voice); Garry Stewart (Windrush Caribbean Film Festival); Carole Williams (Hackney Cllr); Sonia Winifred (Lambeth Cllr); Zehra Zaidi (We Too Built Britain)

 To find out more about the Windrush 75 network visit www.windrush75.org